 Unfortunately, digging more deeply into the navigation reveals numerous shortfalls.
-The most glaring is that the Billing features aren't initially integrated.
+The most glaring is that the Billing features aren’t initially integrated.
 You must contact them and employ another partner vendor in order to integrate billing and insurance claims filing.
-While I haven't investigated the cost of all of these partners, the pricing that is listed tends to be expensive (one lists as "starting at $159 per month") If you're wanting integrated insurance filing, your free option has now become much more expensive than other options.
+While I haven’t investigated the cost of all of these partners, the pricing that is listed tends to be expensive (one lists as “starting at $159 per month”) If you’re wanting integrated insurance filing, your free option has now become much more expensive than other options.
 Despite the improvement in the notes system, PracticeFusion still retains a medical-centric feel.
 And, despite the improved navigation and interface, there are still some oddities.
-Some will also find it important to be aware that Practice Fusion still sells de-identified client data.
+Some will also find it important to be aware that (as of my most recent review) Practice Fusion still sells de-identified client data.

 Despite having shortfalls and being medical-centric, Practice Fusion might be a good choice for a solo practitioner just starting out on a tight budget, especially if they don’t need or want to file insurance claims electronically.